Civilization VI: Gameplay

-Similar to previous Civilization games, each civilization comes with at least one unique unit (often one associated closely with the civilization in a historical sense, though not always with the leader), as well as another unique benefit such as an improvement, building, or a second unique unit.
+Similar to previous Civilization games, each civilization has a unique ability, comes with at least one unique unit (often one associated closely with the civilization in a historical sense, though not always with the leader), as well as unique infrastructure such as an improvement, building, or district.
+Each leader also has a unique ability which may provide an additional unique unit.
 One major change between Civilization V and Civilization VI is that both leaders and civilizations have a benefit.
-The Greeks, regardless of leader, can produce the Hoplite (as a spearman replacement), and Acropolis (as a theater square replacement), and receive Plato's Republic for an extra policy slot.
-Gorgo receives a bonus towards defeating military units however that Pericles does not, and vice-versa.

 The Aztecs, led by Montezuma I, was a pre-order DLC until becoming free to all players on January 19, 2017.

-Civilization VI builds upon the general gameplay of Civilization V, including continuing the use of the hex-based grid introduced in Civilization V. New to Civilization VI is the idea of "city unstacking": some improvements to cities must be placed in the hexes in the bounds of the city but not within the city's space itself, whereas in previous games, all improvements were considered stacked on the same map hex or square that the city was located in.
+Civilization VI builds upon the general gameplay of Civilization V, including continuing the use of the hex-based grid introduced in Civilization V. New to Civilization VI is the idea of "city unstacking": some improvements to cities must be placed in the hexes in the bounds of the city but not within the city center itself, whereas in previous games, all improvements were considered stacked on the same map hex or square that the city was located in.
 The player must assign specific hexes as "districts" in the city, which have certain limitations but grant bonuses for improvements placed in that district.

 For example, the encampment district specializes in a city for training military units, and allows for the construction of further buildings that grant production and experience bonuses to said units.
 Such encampments may not be placed next to the main city center.
-Other improvements gain bonuses for being placed in appropriate terrain - campuses benefit greatly from being placed adjacent to forest or jungle hexes, reflecting scientific advancements from studying the diversity of species within such biomes.
+Other districts gain bonuses for being placed in appropriate terrain – campuses benefit greatly from being placed adjacent to mountain or rainforest hexes, reflecting scientific advancements from studying the diversity of species within such biomes.
 Players can opt to attack specific districts of a city instead of the city center, which can affect the city's operation.
 These districts may also add new strategies to the city's defense.
 For example, with a military encampment in place, attacking forces approaching a city are not only subject to ranged attacks from the city center, but also from the encampment.
 The attacking forces may need to take the encampment first before they can successfully strike the city center.